 Not all businesses are going to be affected by Brexit – it may simply pass you by if you’re in an unaffected industry.
 However, for certain small business owners, Brexit means uncertainty.
 The truth is that nobody really knows what’s going to happen, although there are many guesses floating around.
-However, you can track some current changes and use them to predict what’s going to happen, with a little help from the small business experts at Berley.
+Having said that, you can track some current changes and use them to predict what’s going to happen, with a little help from the small business experts at Berley.
 Here’s what’s changing and how you can prepare for it.

 Less EU workers

 Current statistics show that from the point Brexit was announced, the net migration level of EU workers coming into the UK has dropped, with the last count put it at 74,000.
 One theory attributes this to uncertainty pertaining to workers’ right.
-Most workers rights today are determined by EU law, which the UK will not be subject to after Brexit.
+Most workers’ rights today are determined by EU law, which the UK will not be subject to after Brexit.
 If your business relies on many EU workers, retaining your staff should be a priority.
 While it is unlikely that many of the current workers’ rights will change, it helps to reinforce exactly what your workers will be entitled to after Brexit.
 Your employees trust you, so make sure you earn that trust and treat them fairly.
 Giving them a solid future will make them less likely to look for job prospects elsewhere.

 Attract foreign investment